thomascedge/bigcat/README.md

 - Implement a payment gateway or include an API like Stripe, satisfying requirement 6
 - Implement emailing, satisifying requirement 7
 - Implement waitlist once sold out, satisifying requirement 8
+- Add QR code to update if ticket used in database

 ## System Design
 This is a python-based project that uses FastAPI endpoints to connect to connect a client to the booking service housed in the API Gateway.
 The user can search for or book tickets.
 Once their data is validated, the database updates and the client recieves a response.